New Year, New Habits: How to Actually Make Them Stick (Neuroscience Edition)

 The process:

-- Define a bulletproof cue-routine-reward loop
+- Define a clear cue-routine-reward

-- Execute daily for 5-8 weeks while neural transfer occurs
+- Execute daily for 5-8 weeks

-- Track your streak to leverage loss aversion psychology
+- Track your streak

-- Once automatic, add the next habit to your stack
+- Once automatic, add the next habit

 Related Articles